MusaadTech/PowerShell-7-Plus/README.md

 - ✅ Install PowerShell 7 (user can set default profile manually)
 - ✅ Launch your new environment

+## What You Get

+Transform your terminal into a **modern, powerful development environment**:

+### **Enhanced Development Experience**
+- **Git Integration**: Real-time Git status, branch info, and commit details
+- **Environment Awareness**: Python virtual environments, Node.js versions, and more
+- **Smart Path Display**: Folder icons and intelligent path truncation
+- **100+ Beautiful Themes**: From minimal to feature-rich, dark to light
+- **Performance Optimized**: Fast rendering with minimal startup impact
+- **Cross-Platform**: Supports Windows, macOS, and Linux commands
+- **Terminal Auto-Completion**: PowerShell 7 provides intelligent, context-aware auto completion for commands, parameters, file paths, and even custom functions—making it easy to discover available options and dramatically speeding up your workflow

+### **One-Click Setup**
+- **Automated Installation**: Installs PowerShell 7 and Oh My Posh silently
+- **Intelligent Path Detection**: Locates and configures Oh My Posh in your PATH
+- **Profile Management**: Creates and updates your PowerShell profile automatically
+- **Theme Integration**: Installs and manages a local theme collection with dynamic switching

+### **Advanced Theming**
+- **100+ Built-in Themes**: Access the full Oh My Posh theme library locally
+- **Dynamic Theme Switching**: Instantly change themes with the `Set-OMPTheme` function or `theme` alias for simplicity
+- **Automatic Updates**: Scheduled updates keep your themes current
+- **Offline Access**: All themes are stored locally for use without an internet connection

+### **System Integration**
+- **Windows Terminal Integration**: Installs and configures PowerShell 7 for use in Windows Terminal.
+User retain full control—set PowerShell 7 as your default profile in Windows Terminal settings whenever you prefer.
+- **File Association**: Sets PowerShell 7 as the default for `.ps1` scripts
+- **Scheduled Tasks**: Automates theme updates using Windows Task Scheduler
+- **Clean Uninstall**: Easily reset your environment with `Reset-OMPEnv.ps1`

 ## Scripts Overview

 ### `Install-OMPEnv.ps1`